keptn/lifecycle-toolkit/docs/content/en/docs/implementing/tasks/_index.md

 ## Executing sequential tasks

-All `KeptnTaskDefinition` resources at the same level (either pre-deployment or post-deployment) execute in parallel.
+All `KeptnTask` resources that are defined by `KeptnTaskDefinition` resources at the same level (either pre-deployment or post-deployment) execute in parallel.
 This is by design, because Keptn is not a pipeline engine.
-Task sequences that are not part of the lifecycle workflow should not be handled by KLT but should instead be handled by the pipeline engine tools being used such as Jenkins, Argo Workflows, Flux, and Tekton.
+**Task sequences that are not part of the lifecycle workflow should not be handled by KLT** but should instead be handled by the pipeline engine tools being used such as Jenkins, Argo Workflows, Flux, and Tekton.